-A loan must have a fixed term, which may be short (up to 12 months), medium (from 12 months to 60 months), or long term (over 60 months).
-The loan duration will commence from the date of the first drawdown and end at the time of the final payment of all outstanding interest and principal amounts.
+A loan must have a fixed term, which may be short (up to 12 months), medium (from 12 months to 60 months), or long-term (over 60 months).
+The loan duration will commence from the first drawdown date and end at the final payment of all outstanding interest and principal amounts.
 A loan may be extended for another term but not longer than (i) 12 months (if it is a short-term loan); or (ii) half of its current term (if it is a medium or long-term loan).